erdogant/findpeaks/docs/source/Topology.rst

 The input-parameter *limit* will filter the results based on the score, and keep only those with **score>limit**.
+Limiting becomes very usefull when the data is noisy and many peaks are detected along the diagonal.
-Lets set limit at 0.0101 and checkout the results:
+Lets set *limit* at 0.0101 and checkout the results:

 .. code:: python